Dispelling 9 Myths About Organ Donation

 False information can discourage donors — learn the facts

 Organ transplants have come a long way since the first successful transplant of a kidney in 1954.
-Last year, the United States reached a milestone of one million organ transplants since that historic first one.
+In 2022, the United States reached a milestone of one million organ transplants since that historic first one.
+Last year, more than 46,000 organ transplants were performed.

 Despite all the progress made, the need for more donors to sign up remains as urgent as ever.